daveih/towards_collaboration_paper/README.md

-# towards_collaboration_paper
+# A New World Paper
+## Purpose
-A small repo holding the collaboration discussion paper
+A small repo holding the New World discussion paper
+## Licence
+Please note the licence file.